That said, we recognize that there are some hurdles when it comes to cost that are simply beyond your control—one of them being economic inflation.

 The question is, what areas of your industrial plant operating costs can you look to in compensating with cost-saving strategies when inflation hits?
 That’s where our Steam Power team can step in and help.

-Through the first half of 2021, the U.S. inflation rate hovered at ~5%, twice as high as the levels we’ve seen in recent years.
-In Canada, the overall rate is far lower at ~1.7%, but also represents nearly twice the rate vs. 2020, and is projected to continue rising through 2023.
-And across Latin America, a 2021 midpoint inflation rate of more than 7.2% is also a notable increase from its prior year levels.
+Through the third quarter of 2022, inflation in the U.S. is persisting, with a year-over-year rate still hovering around 8%.
+In Canada, while the rate has started to retreat from second quarter levels, inflation is still just under 7% as of September.
+And across Latin America, projections for the balance of 2022 range from an inflation rate of 8-10% across the countries of the region.
 Undoubtedly, you’ve likely already felt the pricing effects of these statistics on your raw materials, fuel and various other contributors to your operating costs.
 So, let’s turn back to one business cost you do have more control over… what it takes to maintain your facility’s power equipment and minimize your downtime from production.

 We understand that your most common services needs revolve around wear and tear with parts.
 Our industrial plant service offerings provide you with options when your parts need attention… whether it’s related to a planned outage or an emergency event.
 In either case, if your economics suggest a simple replacement is the best choice, our supply chain can step in and get what you need to your doorstep… fast.
 Even in cases when an unplanned part need emerges, we strive to deliver a customer quote within 24 hours.
 In other cases, our engineers can scope out a cost-effective repair solution—some of which can be done on site, that saves the time and money of investing in a new part.
 And perhaps most importantly, the experience our team brings to the table allows us to work with you to pinpoint ONLY the parts you need at any given time to minimize your investment, but still operate safely and reliably.